 In June, the university community responded to our request for help and donated over 124,000e, including two 50,000e donations from the Ella and Georg Ehrnrooth Foundation and the Jenny and Antti Wihuri Foundation.
 The money raised is being used to award additional grants to 16 students, including 12 of the "original" 19 Ukrainian students who fled Ukraine in March.
 In addition, we have been able to provide funds to our faculties, which is allowing three researchers to move to the university from Ukraine to continue their research.

 As the war continues and conditions worsen in Ukraine, more students and researchers are seeking refuge at the University of Helsinki.
-This autumn alone, over 35 Ukrainian students were on exchange at the university, with many now requesting to stay until at least the end of the spring term due to the war.
+In the autumn of 2022 alone, over 35 Ukrainian students were on exchange at the university, with many now requesting to stay until at least the end of the spring term due to the war.
 We are also hoping to bring more researchers to the university who are fleeing Ukraine, but we need additional support.

 By donating to the appeal you can help students like Anastasiia to continue their studies at the University of Helsinki and help us bring other students and researchers fleeing Ukraine to the university.